flutter/website/src/content/cookbook/architecture/command.md

 ```

 Managing the state of an action can get complicated
-if the ViewModel contains multiple actions.
+if the view model contains multiple actions.
 For example, adding an `edit()` action to the `HomeViewModel`
 can lead the following outcome: